Congress just signaled that the era of Big Tech acquisitions is over

 This is exactly the type of competitive acquisition that the antitrust laws were designed to prevent.”

-The chairman of the full Judiciary Committee, Jerry Nadler (D-NY) hit directly on this issue during his round of questions for Facebook CEO Mark Zuckerberg.
+The chairman of the full Judiciary Committee, Jerry Nadler (D-NY), hit directly on this issue during his round of questions for Facebook CEO Mark Zuckerberg.
 He referenced internal Facebook communiques to demonstrate the reasons the social network wanted Instagram.

 “In early 2012 you told your CFO that ‘though nascent, Instagram could be very disruptive to us,’ Nadler said to Zuckerberg, “and in the months leading up to the deal you described Instagram as a threat, saying ‘Instagram can meaningfully hurt us without becoming a huge business.'”